Covid 19 Delta outbreak: 215 cases in community, 1 further death - NZ Herald

 There are 88 people in hospital today (including 2 still being assessed) at North Shore (19); Middlemore (29); Auckland (37); Waikato (2); and Rotorua (1).
 Six patients are in ICU or high-dependency units.

+Meanwhile, a Waikato community case reported on 19 November has been reclassified as not a case.
+Also, a previously reported MIQ case has been reclassified as not a case.

+There are four new cases at the border, including one which is historical.

-The virus has slowly been spreading around the country over the past few weeks and Napier has its first case after a man travelled to the Hawke's Bay unaware he was infected until arriving in the are.
+The virus has slowly been spreading around the country over the past few weeks and Napier has its first case after a man travelled to the Hawke's Bay unaware he was infected until arriving in the area.

 He remains in isolation at Kennedy Park Resort and is the region's only confirmed case.
 However two Hawke's Bay police officers and three pupils of a Napier primary school are isolating after coming into contact with the man.